JorjaFox/library/content/posts/faq/career.md

 Off camera they're all friends, though Jorja's probably friendlier with Eric Szmanda, Gary Dourdan and George Eads, as they're closer to her age.
 By all reports, Jorja's friendly with everyone on the set, including William Peteresen and Marg Helgenberger.

-## Jorja Fox makes all these cute innuendos in interviews with her CSI co-stars.
+## Jorja Fox made all these cute innuendos in interviews with her CSI co-stars.
 Do they mean anything?

 Probably not, she's just good friends with her co-stars.
 Go re-read the answer to 'Is Jorja dating anyone?'
 She's not dating Gary Dourdan, George Eads, or Eric Szmanda.
 I'm not going to dignify the questions of if she's dating any of the co-stars who are happily married to other people.
 Please get your heads out of the gutter.